Azure/pcs-simulation-webui/src/store/README.md

 middleware making use of [RxJs](http://reactivex.io/rxjs/).
 You will notice that there isn't a file or folder contain actions.
 The reason for this is that, in an effort to avoid boilerplate, much of that functionality has been wrapped in the store utilities (found `utilities.js`).
-These utilites are discussed in the following sections.
+These utilities are discussed in the following sections.

 Reducers and epics are tightly linked concepts.
 Because of this, we attempt